Josiah B. and Sara Moore House: Renovation

-Presumably overwhelmed by the work needed to keep the property from being condemned, the Spragues approached local real estate agent, Darwin Linn, about buying it a couple months later.
-Linn’s second occupation was historian.
-He co-owned the Olson-Linn Museum in town with his wife, Martha.
-Intrigued by the home’s history, Linn made a lowball offer with a deadline of midnight, January 1, 1995.
-To his surprise, the Spragues’ agent called months later to accept.
-By then, he’d had second thoughts and waited a few months to tell his wife.
+A few months after acquiring the property, Rick and Vicki Sprague approached local real estate agent and historian Darwin Linn about purchasing it.
+Linn, who co-owned the Olson-Linn Museum with his wife, Martha, subsequently acquired the house from the Spragues.
 Once Martha recovered from the shock of learning she was now co-owner of one of the most notorious homes in America, the two historians set about getting the funds to restore to the home to its original condition at the time of the murders.

-Using a combination of old photographs and interviews with neighbors, the Linns pieced together the physical journey of the home.
+The Linns used historical photographs and interviews with neighbors to determine the houses earlier appearance.
 They removed vinyl siding and undertook the painstaking efforts of restoring and repainting the original exterior wood.
 They stripped the home’s functional plumbing features and electrical fixtures.
 They removed the front and back patio enclosures and restored the outhouse and chicken coop in the backyard.
 The pantry had been converted to an indoor bathroom, which was removed and converted back into a pantry.
-At the end of it all, the house was in the same condition it was in 1912.
+The restoration was intended to bring it back to its 1912 appearance.

 In 1997, the house was added to the National Register of Historic Places.
 The Iowa Historic Preservation Alliance recognized the site with the Preservation at its Best award in 1997.

-The Linns opened the house to the public for the first time in the late 1990s, offering daytime tours and overnight stays.
-In all their years of ownership, they never advertised.
-Their tours included a colorful narrative of the era, an overview of the murders and the subsequent controversy the town found itself embroiled in.
+The Linns opened the house to the public in the late 1900's offering daytime tours and overnight stays.
+Tours included information about the period, the murders, and the information that followed.